permaweb/ao-cookbook/src/concepts/lua.md

 - **While loops**:

-  Start by initalizing your counter to zero by typing `n = 0` and pressing enter.
+  Start by initializing your counter to zero by typing `n = 0` and pressing enter.

   Then open the inline editor again with `.editor` .